 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 If the idea of being more self-sufficient is appealing, you obviously enjoy making your own products.
 This is the approach of many beekeepers and crafters who use beeswax for candling making.
-The best news is that you can learn how to make your own hand dipped beeswax candles without a lot of expensive equipment.
+The best news is that you can all about dipping candles made with beeswax and you don’t need a lot of expensive equipment.

 Not only is this a fun crafty thing to do, beeswax candles are great to use at home or give as gift.
-A handmade item share the gift of the object but also your time and thoughtfulness – that’s a precious thing.
+A handmade item shares the gift of the object but also your time and thoughtfulness – that’s a precious thing.

 Handmade Candles are a Traditional Skill

-Dipping candles made with beeswax is a fun and educational activity.
+Dipping candles is a fun and educational activity.
 Once you have finished the project, you will have a better understanding of the time required to keep a homestead going.